CartoDB/carto-vl/docs/guides/06-introduction-to-interactivity.md

 - `featureEnter`: Fired the first time the user moves the cursor inside a feature.
 - `featureLeave`: Fired the first time the user moves the cursor outside a feature.

-For example, if you want to display an alert when the user clicks on a feature, you just need to create a new Interacitivty in the desired [Layer](https://carto.com/developers/carto-vl/reference/#cartolayer).
+For example, if you want to display an alert when the user clicks on a feature, you just need to create a new Interactivity in the desired [Layer](https://carto.com/developers/carto-vl/reference/#cartolayer).
 And setup a callback for the `featureClick` event.

 ```js